 The common attribute to all the approaches within this class is their use of historical time series data in order to determine the shape of the conditional distribution.

-Parametric approach.
+Parametric approach

 The parametric approach imposes a specific distributional assumption on conditional asset returns.
 A representative member of this class of models is the conditional (log) normal case with time-varying volatility, where volatility is estimated from recent past data.

-Nonparametric approach.
+Nonparametric approach

 This approach uses historical data directly, without imposing a specific set of distributional assumptions.
 Historical simulation is the simplest and most prominent representative of this class of models.

+Hybrid approach

+An example of a popular hybrid approach is Filtered Historical Simulation (FHS).
+Filtered historical simulation “updates” the volatility by fitting a model such as GARCH to the time-series.
+The historical data is then used, in conjunction with the GARCH volatility, where the volatility “updates” the volatility of the time series, such that in a low-volatility ‘regime’ the

-Implied volatility based approach.
+Implied volatility based approach

 This approach uses derivative pricing models and current derivative prices in order to impute an implied volatility without having to resort to historical data.
 The use of implied volatility obtained from the Black–Scholes option pricing model as a predictor of future volatility is the most prominent representative of this class of models.